kanekop/another-hour-gen2-Claude/README.md

 # Another Hour Clock

 Another Hour Clock is a unique web-based application that redefines your perception of time.
 It operates on a unified "Another Hour" (AH) time scale where time runs approximately 4.17% faster than real time (1 AH second = 23/24 real seconds, or approximately 0.95833 real seconds).
 This effectively fits a standard 24-hour day into a conceptual 23-AH-hour day.
 The main clock features a special "Another Hour" period during the real-time 23rd hour.
-The project includes an advanced World Clock, Stopwatch, Timer (all AH-aware and using this unified scale), and an Admin Panel for configuration.
+The project includes an advanced World Clock, Stopwatch, Timer (all AH-aware and using this unified scale), an AH Time Converter, and an Admin Panel for configuration.

 ## Table of Contents